 Thankfully, Phnom Penh is full of all of those and more.
-Thai, Vietnamese, North Korean, Italian, French, Mexican and Lebanese, each is an experience in itself.
+Thai, Vietnamese, North Korean, Italian, French, Mexican, and Lebanese, each is an experience in itself.

 Moral quandaries aside, you will not find an experience quite like this anywhere else in Phnom Penh.

 Owned and operated by the government of North Korea, the immaculate presentation of their finest female exports is nothing to be sniffed at.

-They answers any questions you may have about their homeland with grace (unsurprisingly, Pyongyang sounds like quite the paradise!), responding to my curiosities with “Oh yes, it's very beautiful” and beaming smiles where appropriate.
+They answer any questions you may have about their homeland with grace (unsurprisingly, Pyongyang sounds like quite the paradise!), responding to my curiosities with “Oh yes, it's very beautiful” and beaming smiles where appropriate.

-My suggestion is arrive around 7pm and order before half past.
-Come 8pm, those ever-friendly waitresses don various costumes and outfits for the stupendous renditions of traditional North Korean music and dance.
+Come 8 pm, and those ever-friendly waitresses don various costumes and outfits for the stunning renditions of traditional North Korean music and dance.

 The chalkboard menu with mains for only $2, how can you go wrong?
 Each main comes with tea and soup.